IngvarKofoed/AlfredAI/memory-bank/progress.md

 ## What Works

+-   **✅ Command Autocomplete (CLI):** The CLI now provides real-time command suggestions when users type '/':
+    - Instantly shows all available commands with descriptions when '/' is typed
+    - Navigation with arrow keys, Enter to select, Escape to cancel
+    - Commands auto-execute when selected from the autocomplete menu
+    - Visual distinction with blue border for command suggestions
+    - Seamless integration with existing CLI input modes
+    - Improves command discoverability and typing efficiency
+-   **✅ Command System:** Users can now use helpful commands for conversation management:
+    - `/clear` - Clears conversation history and provides confirmation feedback
+    - `/history` - Shows conversation history with message count and truncated content
+    - `/status` - Displays system status including message count, available tools, and connection info
+    - `/help` - Lists all available commands with descriptions
+    - Commands are processed immediately without LLM involvement for fast response
+    - Unknown commands provide helpful error messages directing users to available options
+-   **✅ Conversation Context Persistence:** The LLM now maintains context across multiple user messages within a session.
+The system:
+    - Maintains conversation history at the Client level across task instances
+    - Passes complete conversation history to each new ButlerTask
+    - Preserves user messages, assistant responses, and follow-up interactions
+    - Enables natural multi-turn conversations with full context retention
+    - Provides logging for conversation history tracking and debugging
 -   **✅ CLI Dual-Mode Question Answering:** The CLI client now supports both predefined question selection and freeform text input when the AI provides questions.
 Users can:
     - Select from a list of predefined questions using arrow keys
     - Choose "✏️ Type custom answer..." to switch to freeform input mode